 The experience of recovery can vary greatly from one person to the next.
 This is your opportunity to share your experience with others.
 If you or a family member has received services at Compass Health and you would like to share your success story, please fill out the following form.

 Our Compass Health clinician went to see Jenny’s mother and began to work with her.
 She helped her work through some of her own issues and to look at her parenting and relationships in a more loving and realistic way.
 Our clinician helped Jenny’s mother speak to her daughter in more appropriate ways; to tell her that she loved her and to let Jenny know that she wasn’t going to be able to take care of her at that time.
-Jenny’s mother released her parental rights, making this personal sacrifice for the well-being of her daughter.
+Jenny’s mother released her parental rights, making a personal sacrifice for the well-being of her daughter.

 Finally, Jenny was able to settle down into a good school routine, and she and her grandmother marked her adoption with a big celebration!
 Mother and daughter are now busy living new stories, with more options for better endings.

 Michael first came to Compass Health 15 years ago.
 Chronically homeless, struggling with addiction and without a natural support system, he floated between Compass Health’s PACT (Program of Assertive Community Treatment), intensive outpatient, and outpatient programs.
-Michael made progress during his treatment periods (coming to meetings, regularly taking his medications) but as soon as he left a program he went off his medication, was back on the streets, and often was arrested for trespassing.
+Michael made progress during his treatment periods (coming to meetings, regularly taking his medications) but as soon as he left a program. he went off his medication, was back on the streets, and often was arrested for trespassing.

 After numerous arrests, Michael was admitted to Western State Hospital where he remained for 3 years.
 He made improvements in taking his medications and working with mental health professionals on a release plan and eventually was discharged and moved into Compass Health’s Aurora House on a court order.